shannonruder/word-guess-CLI--game/README.md

 This assignment is a Word Guess command-line game using constructor functions.

-* Please submit the link to the Github Repository!
+To clone or download the game, here is the github link: (https://shannonruder.github.io/word-guess-CLI-game/)

 ## Instructions